Knowledge & Experience

-Reliant Title Group has the experience to smoothly guide your closing process with our unparalleled service, state-of-the-art technology, and exceptionaly knowledge of the industry.
+Reliant Title Group, Inc d/b/a Volusia Title Service has the experience to smoothly guide your closing process with our unparalleled service, state-of-the-art technology, and exceptional knowledge of the industry.
 We look forward to serving your title insurance and settlement needs.
 Contact us for more information.

 8:30 am – 5:00 pm

 Reliant Title Group, Inc. d/b/a Volusia Title Service is DeLand’s premier title company serving DeLand for more 35 years with more than 150 years combined service.
 Our team of highly trained agents offer world class service with small town hospitality.
 We are committed to being the leading professional settlement services provider in Central Florida.

 Family Owned & Operated